rodhfr/intelcpu-amdgpu-passthrough/README.md

 * Also check if Vt-x or AMD-V is also enable because this is needed to be able to spin virtual machines anyway
 * Your guest GPU ROM must support UEFI (pretty much anything after 2012)

-Dump you GPU ROM own or download it from https://www.techpowerup.com/vgabios/

-The ROM should be exactly as the one from your GPU, otherwise will not perform 100% or not at all

-Be cautious when dumping your own GPU ROM, the process of flashing and messing with hardware could be dangerous.
-Search a little about this before doing it...
 ## Recommended
 * Basic Linux bash knowledge.
 Terminal commands, navigating through files, creating and running scripts.
 * [Read Arch Wiki article](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF) about PCI Passthrough via OVMF